 Overview The ITM SNC application runs continuously on the host computer under normal operating conditions, gathering and routing network information.
-The procedures in this section describe how to start and stop the execution of the ITM SNC application on the host computer should this become necessary. ∋ NOTE: Ordinarily the ITM SNC application is stopped only under the following conditions: • The host computer needs to be rebooted The ITM SNC database needs to be restored • A power outage affects the host computer • An ITM SNC problem needs to be corrected Bringing down the ITM SNC ollowing procedure is used to bring down the ITM SNC application. application Procedure: Bringing Down the ITM SNC Application 1.
-Log on to the ITM SNC host computer using the snc login.
-2. At the system prompt type dn and press the \overline{Return} key.
-3. 3.
-After it's down, confirm that the application is in shutdown mode by typir appstat and then pressing the Return key.
-Bringing up the ITM SNC application ollowing procedure is used to bring up the ITM SNC application. edure: Bringing Up the ITM SNC Application 1.
-Log on to the ITM SNC host computer using the snc login.
+The procedures in this section describe how to start and stop the execution of the ITM SNC application on the host computer should this become necessary.
+NC Ord cor OTE: dinarily the ITM SNC application is stopped only under the following nditions: ∎ Th e host computer needs to be rebooted ∎ Th e ITM SNC database needs to be restored ■ A power outage affects the host computer ∎ An ITM SNC problem needs to be corrected Bringing down the ITM SNC application The following procedure is used to bring down the ITM SNC application.
+Procedure: Bringing Down the ITM SNC Application 1.
+Lo g on to the ITM SNC host computer using the \mathtt{snc} login.
+2. At the system prompt type dn and press the $(Return)$ key.
+3. Aft ap er it's down, confirm that the application is in shutdown mode by typing pstat and then pressing the Return key.
+Bringing up the ITM SNC application The follov Procedu ving procedure is used to bring up the ITM SNC application.
+1. Lo g on to the ITM SNC host computer using the \mathtt{snc} login.
 2. At the system prompt type up and press the Return key.
-3. When your screen displays a prompt asking whether to delete trace files, respond with \mathbf{y} and press the Return key, unless the trace files are needed to diagnose a system problem.
-4. Confirm that the application is running and that processes are not respawning by typing appstat and then pressing the Return key.
+3. WI res to then your screen displays a prompt asking whether to delete trace files, spond with \mathbf{y} and press the Return key, unless the trace files are needed diagnose a system problem.
+4. Co res onfirm that the application is running and that processes are not spawning by typing appstat and then pressing the Return key.